DioxusLabs/dioxus/docs/router/src/features/navigation/name.md

             // instead of InternalTarget we use NamedTarget (via Into) with
             // these parameters:
             // 1. the `name` we want to navigate to
-            // 2. a Vec of parameters the router can put in the generated path
+            // 2. a list of parameters the router can put in the generated path
-            // 3. the query
+            // 3. we could also provide a query as an optional third parameter
-            target: (TargetName, vec![], None),
+            target: (TargetName, [], "query"),
             "Go to target"
         }
     })